(Above image of the Gospel of Thomas courtesy of the

 English Translations of the Gospel of Thomas

 available in our Library collection.
-We prefer the Lambdin translation for personal
+We prefer the Lambdin translation or Meyer translation for personal

 reading, but each edition adds its own nuance of understanding.
 This is a text that